gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

 }
 ```

-In your `gatsby-config.js` you can then pass the function to the plugin options:
+In your `gatsby-config.js` you can then add the normalizer to the plugin options called normalizers:

 ```javascript
 module.exports = {